Christmas Carols: a brief history

 Are there any other costs?
 Is there anything I need to bring?

-You will need to bring a pen/pencil and a folder to keep your notes and handouts organised.
-You may also wish to purchase some of the music books or recordings discussed in class, links to these materials will be available online after the session.
+PowerPoint slides and reading list provided digitally for this session.
+You may also wish to purchase some of the music books or recordings discussed in class, for further reading and study: links to these materials will be available online after the session.

 When I've finished, what course can I do next?